isomerpages/moe-xinminpri/_departments/Physical Education.md

 </p>
 </li>
 <li>
-<p>Confident leaders in PE lessons and sports activities through roles as
+<p>Leaders in PE lessons and sports activities through roles as PE Monitors,
-PE Monitors, Sports Leaders and PE Group Leaders.
-These students receive centralised and de-centralised training to assist PE teachers during and after lessons, lead their classes in warm-up and cool-down exercises, and captain their PE groups in intra- and inter-class games.
+Sports Leaders and PE Group Leaders.
+These students receive centralised and decentralised training to assist PE teachers during and after lessons, lead their classes in warm-up and cool-down exercises, and captain their PE groups in intra- and inter-class games.
 <br>
 </p>
 <p>Through PE lessons and sports-related programmes, our mission is to nurture
 a passion for sports in every child.
-Students not only learn essential physical skills but also have opportunities to develop into innovative collaborators through activities such as devising strategies for team sports.</p>
+Students not only learn essential physical skills but also develop into innovative collaborators through activities such as devising strategies for team sports.</p>
 </li>
 </ul>
 <h4><strong>PE Signature Programmes:</strong></h4>